OzanYRT/1800_202230_BBY16/README.md

 ## General Info
 This browser based web application to ...
 	*Hi my name is Ozan..
 I am excited about this project becouse we get to do it as a team!

+    *Greetings, my name is Sam.
+I am looking forward to help produce this cool project.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS